 Whitehall City Hall, Main Floor

 360 S. Yearling Road

 Whitehall, OH 43213

 Entry is located at the front of the building

 Parking: Parking is located on the north and south sides of the building and across the street in the lot marked Municipal Building, located south of the Whitehall Division of Police.

 The Mayor’s Court handles traffic violations and other misdemeanors that are alleged to be in violation of the Whitehall Codified Ordinances.
 The Mayor’s Court is not a court of record and is not authorized to conduct jury trials.

-Click here to search information regarding traffic and criminal cases and open warrants, and to pay for citations online.
+Use the online case database to search for information regarding traffic and criminal cases and open warrants, and to pay for citations online.